Bored of riding alone? We’re a social club and we welcome new riders. Our regular Sunday rides are popular amongst all members.

 Do I have to have a racing bike and all the kit?

 No. Enthusiasm for cycling is the most important thing.
 Some members do have flashy bikes but the truth is they don’t help you ride that much faster.
-For the club run, a road bike is preferable.
-Wear a helmet, bring a drink in your water bottle, some spares (inner tube, tyre levers, multi-tool, pump) and about £5 in cash for the Cafe stop (usually just past halfway).
+For the club run, a road bike (with drop handlebars) is required.
+You must wear a helmet, bring a drink in your water bottle, some spares (inner tube, tyre levers, multi-tool, pump) and about £5 in cash for the Cafe stop (usually just past halfway).
 A mobile phone is sensible too.